 Inevitably Russian and Japanese ambitions in Manchuria and Korea would lead to the Russo-Japanese war of 1904-1905.
 Japan would stun the world with a decisive victory that humiliated the Russians.

-The war had various aftereffects and was a major influence in the future two global conflicts known as World Wars I and II.
+The war had various aftereffects and became a major influence in the future two global conflicts known as World Wars I and II.

 What Started the Russo-Japanese War?